nuts7/nuts7.github.io/_posts/2022-11-07-htb-pivotapi.md

 tags: ["HackTheBox", "Writeup", "Active Directory", "Reverse Engineering"]
 ---

+PivotAPI is a Windows machine from the HackTheBox platform noted Insane released on May 08, 2021.
+It covers Kerberos missconfiguration, ACL, weak password cracking on a Keepass database, FTP server missconfiguration, as well as a bit of .NET reverse engineering. 😃

 ## Port Scanning

 Tout d'abord, faisons un scan nmap des ports TCP :